 In some cases it occurs after you have used your palm a lot.
 For example, after jobs which involved a lot of screwdriver use or working with tools that press on the palm.
 These may cause some inflammation in the palm.

-Sometimes trigger finger occurs as feature of another disease.
+Sometimes trigger finger occurs as a feature of another disease.
 For example, trigger finger is more common in people with rheumatoid arthritis, amyloidosis, diabetes, carpal tunnel syndrome and in people on dialysis.
 In these situations you will have other symptoms of the condition and the trigger finger is just one feature.

 Note: most people with trigger finger do not have any of these conditions.